3mm Mini Laparoscopic Port

 These ports come in various ranges, such as 5 mm, 10 mm, and 12 mm.
 This number refers to the size of the instrument that can be used with the port itself, meaning that the diameter of a 10 mm port would be somewhere around 10.75 mm to allow for insertion and removal of 10 mm laparoscopic instruments.

-Babies in the Neonatal Itensive Care Unit (NICU)
+Babies in the Neonatal Intensive Care Unit (NICU)

 Our client for this project was a pediatric surgeon from Colorado Children’s Hospital, and one of the first things he told us was the size of the surgical field.
 It’s the size of a grapefruit.
-You read that right.
 A grapefruit.
+This meant that every single piece of material we used had to be there for a purpose.

-The design challenge corresponded of two main issues: crowding of the surgical field and port dislogement.
+The design challenge consisted of two main issues: crowding of the surgical field and port dislodgement.
 The former arises from the incredibly small size of the surgical field, with the latter arising from the incredibly thin abdominal walls found in neonates.

 One thing that is important to mention here: none of us on the team had any experience with the design or testing of medical devices.
-Most of us didn’t even know what laparoscopic was, much less how to design an instrument that would be helpful for a surgeon who has already been performing these operations for years.
+Most of us didn’t even know what laparoscopic surgery was, much less how to design an instrument that would be helpful for a surgeon who has already been performing these operations for years.
 On top of that, the surgeon came to us with a sketch that he had made on his dining room table.
 No specifications, no bill of materials.
 Nothing.
 Just a nearly blank piece of paper and an idea.
 Most of the other teams had clients that came to them with lists of specifications, other designs the company had tried, and usually a team of engineers.
 Not here.
 To be honest, that freedom and lightness allowed us as a team to create a design that was unique and one that each of us is proud of.
+It also let us see the entire product development process, which was unique.
+Unlike many other teams, we had to figure out what specifications we should hit.
+This was specifically helpful in helping me realize the importance of assumptions throughout the design process.
+It’s very easy to keep track of the technical specifications, but assumptions are what I found to cause many of the problems, and keeping track of them was a good way to categorize what problems might crop up in the future.

 Citation